orf53975/FreeBSDRootkit_PUBLIC/writeup.md

 return $retValue
 ```

-The references `./install.sh` script installs the aforementioned syscall to
+The referenced `./install.sh` script installs the aforementioned syscall to
 enable detailed rootkit detection, and the userspace component which is then
 run utlises this to make a syscall and perform other checks, then return a
 decision on whether there is a rootkit present.